JeromeX/IPv4-Network-Calulator/README.md

 •	Duplicate networks are displayed in red
 •	New IP calculations are displayed in green
-•	Data from the database or file is displayed in purple />
+•	Data from the database or file is displayed in purple
+• Double-clicking on the IP address loads it for editing.
+/>
 -------------------------------
 <img width="746" height="520" alt="2025-10-29 18_53_12-JX's IPv4-Calculator" src="https://github.com/user-attachments/assets/e4d109cc-702f-4596-bf9c-17ba3aea76cc" />